Circumpolar Rock Garden

 bush gets blown about pretty dramatically by the

 wind.
+As of 2006, I see the same thing beginning to happen.
 In July I shortened them so that the

 whole thing is about 5-6 feet tall.
 That should make